dfullstackdev/NLP-chatbot/README.md

 # NLP-chatbot
-Natural Language Processing chatbot implementation with python flask as a backend with multiple conditional courpus using chatterbot library
+Natural Language Processing chatbot implementation with python flask as a backend with multiple endpoints for mutiple courpus using chatterbot library